 Personal protective measures including insect repellants on exposed skin and protective clothing

 Travelers to endemic areas should use insect repellents containing DEET (diethyltoluamide) on exposed skin.
 Insect screens, bed nets, and clothing are more effective if treated with permethrin because the small sand flies can penetrate mechanical barriers.

 Vaccines are not currently available.

 Leishmaniasis is present in scattered areas worldwide and is transmitted by bites of sand flies.

 The parasites may remain localized in the skin (cutaneous leishmaniasis), spread to the mucosa (mucosal leishmaniasis), or disseminate to the liver, the spleen, and bone marrow (visceral leishmaniasis).

-Diagnosis is made using Giemsa-stained smears, cultures, or PCR-based assays; serologic tests can help diagnose visceral leishmaniasis in immunocompetent patients but are not helpful in patients with AIDS or with cutaneous or mucosal leishmaniasis.
+Diagnose using Wright-Giemsa or Giemsa-stained smears, cultures, or polymerase chain reaction-based assays; serologic tests can help diagnose visceral leishmaniasis in immunocompetent patients but are not helpful in many patients with AIDS or with cutaneous or mucosal leishmaniasis.

-Small, uncomplicated skin lesions may be treated with locally applied heat or cryotherapy or, outside the US, with topical paromomycin or intralesional sodium stibogluconate.
+Treat small, uncomplicated skin lesions with locally applied heat or cryotherapy or, outside the US, with topical paromomycin or intralesional sodium stibogluconate.

 Systemic treatment options for complex cutaneous leishmaniasis, mucosal leishmaniasis, and visceral leishmaniasis include liposomal amphotericin B, miltefosine, and amphotericin B deoxycholate; sodium stibogluconate or meglumine antimoniate may be used if infection is acquired in areas where the infecting Leishmania species is likely to be susceptible.

 Drug resistance to antimonials is common in India and adjacent countries and is emerging in other areas.